 I believe it’s best to target people based on what they do, not what they say they do – there may be a life lesson in there somewhere 😉

-These are all set at the Ad Set level and the real power is in combining them to laser target your audience:
+The real power is in combining them to laser target your audience:

 On its own, targeting high-end devices isn’t necessarily an indicator of wealth.
 However, combined with other targeting option, it may help refine your audience.
 The latest Samsung and Apple phones are pretty pricey.
 High-end device ownership will also vary from country to country.
 This audience targeting option might work well in emerging countries, for example.

-- ZIP Code / Post Code Geo-Targeting
+3. ZIP Code / Postcode Geo-Targeting

 In every city around the world, there are wealthy areas and there are not so wealthy areas.
 If you’re a local, you’ll be familiar with which ZIP codes, postcodes, region codes or whatever you call them, where it’s expensive to live.
 Armed with this knowledge you can target people who live in these locations.
 I bolded that bit, as that’s the option you should select before adding in your zip codes.
 I’ve used Manhattan NY as an example but being from Melbourne, Australia, I’m not sure if these ZIP codes are accurate – and rightly or wrongly – I’m assuming anyone who lives anywhere in Manhattan is wealthy.

-Further to the above, there is an option (at the time of writing) to target the top income ZIP codes in the US.
+There is an option (at the time of writing) to target the top income ZIP codes in the US.
 Depending on your Facebook Ad account location, you may see other options here.

 On its own this might not be the most powerful targeting method.
 For example, I love Audi R8’s but that doesn’t mean I can afford one.
 However, when you combine multiple Interests along with other targeting options it will help you build a targeted persona.
 Think high-end fashion labels, motor vehicle companies, travel destinations, expensive beverages, yachting, hotel chains… Kopi luwak coffee drinkers.
 Think outside the box with this one and combine interests using the “and MUST ALSO match as least ONE of the following” option.